Absy-Serendipity/compiler/README.md

 <a name="br55"></a>

-Descriptions
+Descr iptio ns

 7\.
-If and while statements include one or more conditions that comprise Boolean
+If and while statements include one or more conditions that comprise Boolean values generated by

-values generated by comparison operations or logical operations
+comparison operations or logical operations

 8\.
 If statement stands alone or with an else statement

 9\.
 A return statement returns five types

+a)

+b)

+c)

+d)

+e)

-a) Expression
+Expression

-b) String
+String

-c) Character
+Character

-d) Boolean
+Boolean

-e) Function return value
+Function return value